mbleigh/fdc-movies/generated/data/react/README.md

   // Variables can be defined inline as well. const query = useGetMovies({ ids: ..., });
-  // Since all variables are optional for this Query, you can omit the `GetMoviesVariables` argument. const query = useGetMovies();
+  // Since all variables are optional for this Query, you can omit the `GetMoviesVariables` argument.
+  // (as long as you don't want to provide any `options`!) const query = useGetMovies();

   // You can also pass in a `DataConnect` instance to the Query hook function. const dataConnect = getDataConnect(connectorConfig);
   const query = useGetMovies(dataConnect, getMoviesVars);

+  // You can also pass in a `useDataConnectQueryOptions` object to the Query hook function. const options = { staleTime: 5 * 1000 };
+  const query = useGetMovies(getMoviesVars, options);
+  // If you'd like to provide options without providing any variables, you must
+  // pass `undefined` where you would normally pass the variables. const query = useGetMovies(undefined, options);

+  // You can also pass both a `DataConnect` instance and a `useDataConnectQueryOptions` object. const dataConnect = getDataConnect(connectorConfig);
+  const options = { staleTime: 5 * 1000 };
+  const query = useGetMovies(dataConnect, getMoviesVars /** or undefined */, options);

   // Then, you can render your component dynamically based on the status of the Query. if (query.isPending) {